 - Stay Consistent & Repeat: The main point of remote viewing is to learn about yourself, not just to be accurate.
 Remember that remote viewing is an ability you may cultivate.
 Repeat the process above for the remaining targets in the envelope.

 Be mindful of letting go of being right!
 The need to be right is pure ego.
 Most important, have fun!
 This unconscious data is coming from your mind and autonomic nervous system.
 Remember that your unconscious is ever present and aware of all that is, all the ever was, and all that ever will be.
 Your subconscious knows what is that target location and it merely need now link with the target location.
 Trust your subconscious has got this and let the process happen.
 It is a subtle process that has a life force all its own.
 It does not need the help of your ego.
-It need only your subconscious self set free.
-Even the very best remote viewers may not connect with the target from time to time.
+It need only your subconscious self set it free.
+Even the best remote viewers may not connect with the target from time to time.
 So, if you didn’t connect with anything in the photo it’s normal and is okay.
 Move to your next envelope and coordinate.
-The most important aspect of remote viewing is self actualization – to learn about yourself.
-It is not solely about being being accurate.
-Remote viewing is an ability you cultivate and grows stronger over time with you intention, practice and consistency.
+The most important aspect of remote viewing is self-actualization – to learn about yourself.
+It is not solely about being accurate.
+Remote viewing is an ability you cultivate and grows stronger over time with your intention, practice and consistency.

 I Want to Learn More!